“Why words, when they’re so slippery?”

 In harmony through continuity of words.

-So, I stand at the bridge—
+I stand at the bridge —

 Not as a vessel of stories nor a praise singer

 process note: I might have taken up creative writing late in life, but I come from a tradition of oral storytellers (Xhosa people), where blurred lines between history and myth exist yet feed imagination.
 I’ve always loved words, whether written, spoken or sung.
-The joy I experience when I’m creating, writing, is indescribable.
+The joy I experience when I’m writing is indescribable.